-The Stroke Center at UC San Diego Health System earned The Joint Commission's Gold Seal of Approval in 2004 and became the first primary stroke center in San Diego County.
-In 2012, we became one of the first five medical centers in the nation to achieve The Joint Commission's Comprehensive Stroke Center Certification.
-This certification reflects our ability to provide the most advanced treatments to patients with the most serious types of strokes.
-Our combined primary and comprehensive stroke certifications demonstrate that UC San Diego Health System provides the full complement of available services and technologies to meet the needs of stroke patients, while complying with national standards that improve patient outcomes.
+We were one of the first five medical centers in the nation to achieve The Joint Commission's Comprehensive Stroke Center Certification.
+This certification reflects our ability to provide the most advanced treatments for the most serious types of strokes.
+Our primary and comprehensive stroke certifications demonstrate that UC San Diego Health System provides the full complement of available services and technologies to meet the needs of stroke patients, while complying with national standards that improve patient outcomes.

 The chart below compares the percentage of patients treated for each type of stroke at UC San Diego Health System and locally in San Diego County.
-Because UC San Diego Health System treats the most severe stroke cases and cares for a larger share of patients with bleeding in the brain than most other centers in the community.
+UC San Diego Health System treats the most severe stroke cases and cares for a larger share of patients with bleeding in the brain than most other centers in the community.

-Discovered at UC San Diego in 1985, tissue plasminogen activator (tPA) is a powerful drug used to dissolve blood clots that cause ischemic strokes.
+Discovered at UC San Diego in 1985, tissue plasminogen activator (tPA) is a powerful drug effective in dissolving blood clots that cause ischemic strokes.
 The drug is usually given through a vein in the arm.
 To be effective, the drug must be given within three hours, and in selected individuals, within 4.5 hours after a stroke.

 UC San Diego Health System is a leader in endovascular and surgical treatment of stroke, using specially-designed instruments to remove blood clots and restore blood flow to the brain.
-UC San Diego faculty trains physicians nationally and internationally in these techniques and participates in leading interventional clinical trials.
+Our faculty trains physicians nationally and internationally in these techniques and participates in leading interventional clinical trials.

 Processes of Care